 - Raise your standards of behaviour you will and will not accept for those around you, lower your expectations of the narcissist’s abilities to understand you.

-- Don’t ask them for answers, recognise its passive-aggressive, coercive controlling manipulation and remind yourself why they do the things they do.
+- Please don’t ask them for answers.
+Recognise its passive-aggressive, coercive controlling manipulation and remind yourself why they do the things they do.

 - Stay safe.